c-okelly/org_to_anki/README.md

 * Each topic will be turned into its own subdeck.
 The name of this deck is given by the first line.
 E.G Capitals cities and Spoken languages.
 * Allows for a group of related topics to be managed in a single file.

-* Sample answer and questions for topics org file.
+* Sample answer and questions for topics org or txt file.

  ```org
  * Capital cities